Clinical Skills

 Anterior Cruciate Ligament (ACL)

 • Sagittal View: This is your money view.
-The ACL should look like a taut, dark band running from the posterior femur to the anterior tibia.
+The normal ACL should look like a taut, dark band of fascicles running from the posterior medial aspect of the lateral femoral condyle to the anterior intercondylar area of the tibia.

 Posterior Cruciate Ligament (PCL)

-• Sagittal View: The "Black Banana."
-It should be thick, dark, and uniformly curved.
+• Sagittal View: Known affectionately as the "Black Banana."
+It should be thick, uniformly dark, and gently curved.

-• Check: Trace it from the medial femoral condyle to the posterior tibial shelf.
-It is rarely torn in isolation without significant trauma.
+• Evaluation: Trace it from its broad footprint on the medial femoral condyle to its insertion on the posterior tibial shelf.
+The PCL is robust; it is rarely torn in isolation without significant, high-energy trauma.
+If the PCL is torn, actively hunt for multi-ligamentous knee injuries (MLKI), particularly posterolateral corner disruption.

-The most commonly misdiagnosed structures.
-You must toggle between Sagittal and Coronal views constantly.
+Meniscal pathology is the most commonly misdiagnosed entity by junior trainees.
+You must toggle constantly between the Sagittal and Coronal views, cross-referencing your findings.

 Medial Meniscus (MM)